huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 ```

 > Ok.
 I said variables are like containers for data, but that only helps beginners visualise it.
 In javascript it's a little different.
 The variable names you define refer to objects that store values.
-But when you change the value, what happens is NOT that the value stored in the referred object changes, but rather, another object is created and the variable names becomes a reference to that new object.
+But when you change the value, what happens is NOT that the value stored in the referred object changes, but rather, another object is created, and the variable names become a reference to that new object.
 >
 > The names are essentially rebound!
 (I'm guessing this might be why the performance is so meh)
 >